Airman first class: Criteria

-Those personnel who qualify for these early promotions to airman first class wear the insignia of this rank during their basic training graduation ceremonies at Lackland Air Force Base in San Antonio, Texas, except for those who signed up for an extended enlistment.
-They receive their promotions to airman first class twenty weeks after graduation from basic military training or graduation from their technical training schools, whichever comes first.
+Those personnel who qualify for these early promotions to airman first class wear the insignia of this rank during their basic training graduation ceremonies at Lackland Air Force Base in San Antonio, Texas, except for those who signed up for an extended enlistment, who receive their promotions to airman first class twenty weeks after graduation from basic military training or graduation from their technical training schools, whichever comes first.
 Enlistees who have signed up for initial six-year enlistment periods have usually qualified and done so in return for a guarantee of up to two years of training in Department of Defense and Air Force schools in highly-technical specialities such as electronics, weapons systems, physician's assistant or nursing.
-To qualify for all of this, the enlistee must have graduated from high school and scored highly on Air Force technical aptitude tests.
-On the bottom line, they spend up to two years in training at the expense of the Air Force, and then they pay back by serving at least an additional four years after their schooling.
-They also get an early promotion to airman first class as additional compensation.
+To qualify, the enlistee must have graduated from high school and scored highly on Air Force technical aptitude tests.
+In other words, they spend up to two years in training at the expense of the Air Force, and then pay it back by serving at least an additional four years after their schooling, receiving an early promotion to airman first class as additional compensation.

 Those who are promoted to this level upon completion of basic training also receive a retroactive pay increment that brings them up to the E-3 pay grade corresponding to airman first class, going back to day one of their enlistment.
-In other words, they get paid as if they had enlisted as an airman first class.
-However, if for some reason they get expelled from basic training, they do not receive this extra pay, and just get paid as airmen basic for the time that they spent in the Air Force before getting discharged.
+In other words, they receive back pay as if they had enlisted as an airman first class.
+However, if for some reason they are relieved from basic training before completion, they do not receive this extra pay and are paid as airmen basic for the time that they spent in the Air Force before getting discharged, after the Air Force deducts the cost of basic hygiene products and other costs like shaving razors from the recruits.

 Airmen first class are considered to be fully adjusted to Air Force and military life, and their duties focus on efficiently and effectively carrying out their assignments and honing their job skills.